Ibram X. Kendi: Early life and education

-Kendi was born in the Jamaica neighborhood of the New York City borough of Queens, to middle-class parents, Carol Rogers, a former business analyst for a health-care organization, and Larry Rogers, a tax accountant and then hospital chaplain.
-Both of his parents are now retired and work as Methodist ministers.
+Kendi was born in the Jamaica neighborhood of the New York City borough of Queens, as Ibram Henry Rogers, to middle-class parents, Carol Rogers, a former business analyst for a health-care organization, and Larry Rogers, a tax accountant and then hospital chaplain.
+Larry and Carol were both deeply religious and profoundly influenced by black liberation theology.
+They met as student activists.
+Both of Kendi's parents are now retired and work as Methodist ministers.
 He has an older brother, Akil.